-- force\recovery,
+- force recovery,

 - rows\per\wal,

+- wal max size,

 - snap\io\rate\limit,

 - wal\mode,

-- $\bullet \ wal\dir\rescan\delay$
+- wal\dir\rescan\delay

-$force\recovery$
+force\recovery

-If force\recovery equals true, Tarantool tries to continue if there is an error while reading a snapshot file (at server instance start) or a write-ahead log file (at server instance start or when applying an update at a replica): skips invalid records, reads as much data as possible and re-builds the file.
+If force\recovery equals true, Tarantool tries to continue if there is an error while reading a snapshot file (at server instance start) or a write-ahead log file (at server instance start or when applying an update at a replica): skips invalid records, reads as much data as possible and lets the process finish with a warning.
+Users can prevent the error from recurring by writing to the database and executing box.snapshot().

-Otherwise, Tarantool aborts recovery on read errors.
+Otherwise, Tarantool aborts recovery if there is an error while reading.